-Florida International University (FIU) is a multi-campus, urban public research university located in Southeastern Florida offering more than 180 baccalaureate, masters, professional and research doctorate programs as well as basic and applied research.
+Florida International University (FIU) is a multi-campus, urban public research university located in Southeastern Florida offering more than 200 baccalaureate, masters, professional and research doctorate programs as well as basic and applied research.
 Interdisciplinary centers and institutes conduct collaborative research to seek innovative solutions to economic, technological and social problems.

-The University has two main campuses, the 342 acre Modesto A. Maidique Campus (MMC) in western Miami-Dade County and the nearly 200 acre Biscayne Bay Campus (BBC) in northeast Miami-Dade County, as well as regional academic locations in Miami Beach, the city of Miami, the city of Miramar in Broward County and the Medina Aquarius Program in Islamorada in the Florida Keys, Monroe County.
+The University has two main campuses, the 342 acre Modesto A. Maidique Campus (MMC) in western Miami-Dade County and the nearly 200 acre Biscayne Bay Campus (BBC) in northeast Miami-Dade County.
+Additionally, FIU has regional academic locations in Miami Beach, the city of Miami, the city of Miramar in Broward County and the Medina Aquarius Program in Islamorada in the Florida Keys, Monroe County.

 Founded in 1965, FIU opened its doors in 1972 with 5,667 students, the largest opening enrollment in US collegiate history.
-Today, FIU is listed as the fifth largest public university by enrollment and is the largest in Southeastern Florida with over 54,000 students.
-FIU is designated as a Carnegie top-tier research institution and is accredited by the Southern Association of Colleges and Schools Commission on Colleges.
-FIU ranks 1st in the nation in awarding bachelors and masters degrees to Hispanic students and awards over 11,000 degrees annually.
-Eighty-nine percent of FIU's students are economically disadvantaged and/ or dependent upon financial aid.
-Fifty-three percent of FIU's students are first generation students meaning they are the first in their family to attend a university.
-There are over 200,000 FIU alumni worldwide.
+Today, FIU is listed as the fourth largest public university by enrollment and is the largest in South Florida with over 56,000 students.
+FIU is designated as a top-tier Carnegie research institution and is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate, baccalaureate, masters, and doctoral degrees.